AnupammSingh/wpp-problems/README.md

 DAY 27: Write a JavaScript program to filter out the specified values from a specified array.
 Return the original array without filtered values.

+DAY 28: Write a JavaScript program to convert an asynchronous function to return a promise.

+DAY 29: Write a JavaScript function that takes a number as a parameter and throws a custom 'Error' if the number is not an integer.

+DAY 30: Write a JavaScript function that fetches data from multiple APIs concurrently and returns a combined result using Promises and 'Promise.all()'.

+DAY 31: Write a JavaScript function that fetches data from an API and cancels the request if it takes longer than a specified time.